Linnest2020/Vic3-mapdata-editor/README.md

 -   Visualize and edit adjacencies
 -   Real-time visualization and editing of city provinces
 -   A live instance on the web that is created with docker
--   Refactor JavaScript to TypeScript
+-   Refactor JavaScript to TypeScript?
 -   Good autocomplete
 -   Good user and developer documentation
 -   Scalable UI(I'm not joking，this is really difficult)